Road crash costs

 Afbeelding

-The bandwidth of the total costs (€ 15 - € 36 billion) is based on the 95% confidence interval of the value of a statistical life (from which the human costs are inferred (see the question: What types of road crash costs do we distinguish?).
+The bandwidth of the total costs (€ 19 - € 44 billion) is based on the 95% confidence interval of the value of a statistical life (from which the human costs are inferred (see the question: What types of road crash costs do we distinguish?).
 Moreover, uncertainty about the number of slight injuries and about the extent of the total vehicle damage was incorporated in the bandwidth.
 This concerns damage not paid by insurers, for example damage to one’s own vehicle that is only insured for third-party liability or damage that is not claimed.
-The increased bandwidth in costs, however, mainly reflects uncertainties in the estimate of human costs.
+The wide bandwidth in costs, however, mainly reflects uncertainties in the estimate of human costs.

 The figures only present the costs that are consequential to the road crashes.
-The costs made to prevent road crashes, amounted to € 2,3 billion - € 3,1 billion in 2007 [5].
+The costs made to prevent road crashes, amounted to € 2.3 billion - € 3.1 billion in 2007 [5].
 More recent estimates of these costs have not been made.

 How do the costs compare to previous estimates?

-The estimate of social road crash costs in 2020, € 27 billion, is considerably higher than previous estimates: € 17 billion in 2018 [3] and € 12.5 billion in 2009 [4].
-The main reason for the higher estimate for 2020 is that we used new values for human costs of road deaths and serious injuries as found in the international VALOR research (see the question How do we define the human costs of road crashes?).
-For the Netherlands, the new values are more than twice as high as previous estimates.
-This greatly affects the total costs, because human costs constitute a large share of them, and now, with the new values, even more so.
-In addition, several new data sources were used, for example for vehicle damage and congestion costs, and the real costs (disregarding inflation) increased.
-The real cost increases concern general increases in, for example, the costs of vehicle repair and insurance.
-All these factors result in a cost increase of more than € 10 billion compared to the estimated 2018 costs.
-Inflation results in a relatively minor cost increase: an increase of € 1,3 billion between 2018 and 2020.
-In contrast with the factors that increase the total costs, the 2020 number of casualties is lower than it was in 2018, which results in a decrease in total costs of € 2 billion (see Figure 2).
+The social costs of road crashes increased from € 27 billion in 2020 to € 33 billion in 2022.
+This increase is due to an increase in the number of road casualties and inflation in 2020-2022.
+The last two estimates are significantly higher than previous estimates: € 17 billion in 2018 [6] and € 12.5 in 2009 [7].
+The main reason for the higher estimates for 2020 and 2022 is that we used new values for human costs of road deaths and serious injuries as found in the international VALOR research (see the question How do we define the human costs of road crashes?).
+For the Netherlands, the new values are more than twice as high as previous estimates of human costs.
+This greatly affects the total costs, because human costs constitute a large share of the total costs.

 Afbeelding